01 Aug 2025

 From a UX perspective, the “Lean” approach makes sure that, during the product development process, the team “only creates the design artifacts we need to move the team’s learning forward.”

-Jeff and Josh developed these principles on the foundations of design thinking and agile development philosophies, and it specifically benefits software development.
+Jeff and Josh developed these principles on the foundations of lean UX and agile development philosophies, and it specifically benefits software development.
 So, if you’re already aware of these approaches, then great!
 You’ve got a head start.

 Otherwise, the basic summary is that these foundations infuse the Lean UX approach with both the collaboration and systems-forward thinking from design thinking and the short-and-quick delivery cycles from agile development frameworks.